2026 Snow Spectacular Tour of Japan

 This morning, you will travel by a private minibus to Kushiro Shitsugen National Park.
 It is a huge wetlands area, which was designated as a protected area in 1987, to protect the then dwindling populations of tancho-zaru, Japan’s beautiful red-crested white crane.
 One of the reasons to come this far in Hokkaido in winter is to see their courtship dance.
 Here you visit the crane sanctuary to see this elegant bird in its natural environment and to learn more about ongoing conservation efforts and breeding programs.

-In the afternoon, an express train takes you westwards through the stunning views of the centre of Hokkaido's snow covered land to the city of Sapporo, the host of internationally famous Sapporo Snow Festival.
+In the afternoon, an express train takes you westwards through the stunning views of the centre of Hokkaido's snow-covered land to the city of Sapporo, the host of the internationally famous Sapporo Snow Festival.
 As a relatively new city that developed in the late 19th century as the country modernized, Sapporo was able to apply some of the new urban planning concepts popular at the time.
 It has unusually wide boulevards and large public parks.
 Sapporo today is a welcoming and cosmopolitan city with a lively food scene, fashionable shopping malls, and stylish cafes.

 Day 6: Sapporo Snow Festival

 Your guide takes you on a walking tour of central Sapporo this morning.
 You stop to have a look at the historic Clock Tower, built in 1878 as an agricultural college to pass down the western farming method to the new land.
 Wander past other early brick buildings from the late 19th and early 20th centuries on our way to Odori Koen, the 1.5km-long stretch of public park in the city’s heart.
-The Odori Koen is the main venue for the fabulous 2025 Sapporo Snow Festival and you have the afternoon and evening free to savour more of the festival atmosphere or explore Sapporo’s attractive streetscape and try some of its great restaurants.
+The Odori Koen is the main venue for the fabulous 2026 Sapporo Snow Festival and you have the afternoon and evening free to savour more of the festival atmosphere or explore Sapporo’s attractive streetscape and try some of its great restaurants.

 The Sapporo Snow Festival is one of the most popular events in Japan.
 Huge sculptures are carved in packed snow and displayed along the city’s central boulevard, attracting highly skilled participants from Japan and all over the world.
 Apart from the sculptures, the city turns on musical performances (delivered from stages made of ice), builds ice bars serving mulled wine and sake cocktails, and creates snow activities for families and kids.
 It’s a buoyant, vibrant festival atmosphere set against a beautiful snowy backdrop.